thatismeanurag/ChatApp/README.md

 <h4>$ python3 -m pip install -U channels["daphne"] </h4>

+5 - asgi <h4>asgi is mandatory as websocket is no more supported on wsgi </h4>

 Install all the dependencies and then type

 <h4>$ Python3 manage.py runserver </h4>